Of Time and Stamps

 So let’s talk about tolerance windows and how we solve for gossiping inconsistency.

-The current solution Roko offers is a drift tolerance that can be configured by the protocol owner or by votes.
-At launch, our chain will probably feature a 2‑second drift tolerance for beacons, so pretty similar to the windows of tolerance of most blockchains, but this parameter can be tightened as the number of beacons and networking quality increase.
-We expect that with a sufficient number of validators producing time beacons we could reasonably reach a drift of 500 ms, which would mean that at any given time, any block producer would have enough fresh beacons in memory to prove that their block was produced with a sub‑second margin of error.
+The solution this design offered was a drift tolerance that could be configured by the protocol owner or by votes.
+We pencilled in a 2‑second drift tolerance for beacons, so pretty similar to the windows of tolerance of most blockchains, with the parameter tightening as the number of beacons and networking quality increased.
+We expected that with a sufficient number of validators producing time beacons we could reasonably reach a drift of 500 ms, which would mean that at any given time, any block producer would have enough fresh beacons in memory to prove that their block was produced with a sub‑second margin of error.

 A User with Time